 To prolong their high state, abusers breathe them back-to-back.
-Inhalant addiction can cause grave consequences, particularly when successive inhalations happen in a short period.
+Inhalant addiction can cause negative symptoms of inhalants abuse, particularly when successive inhalations happen in a short period.
 They become unconscious, and sometimes, this may even lead to coma or inhalant overdose deaths.

 Inhalant Addiction Symptoms

 As said above, nitrate, unlike other inhalants, are not CNS depressants.
-However, they can expand and relax the blood vessels in the body, which is why they are abused to improve sexual prowess in the users.
+However, symptoms of inhalants overdose can expand and relax the blood vessels in the body, which is why they are abused to improve sexual prowess in the users.
 For this goal, they even mix inhalants and alcohol and participate in indiscretions and risky sexual activities.

-Under the influence, they may experience some or all of these symptoms:
+Under the influence, they may experience some inhalants drugs harmful effects or inhalants drugs symptoms:

 - Dizziness and nausea